• HOME

 Add Mexican Quinoa Salad to your next meal plan.
 This recipe is protein packed combining two cups of quinoa with black beans, bell peppers, jalapeños, green onions, fresh corn, and Cotija cheese.
 Top it with Avocado Crema or just a drizzle of olive oil!

-Ingredients needed for Mexican Quinoa Salad:
+Ingredients needed for Mexican Quinoa:

 • Quinoa – Quinoa is a SUPER food.
 It’s a seed (prepared as a grain) that is high in protein and loaded with vitamins and minerals.
 It’s also high in fiber, naturally gluten-free (if you are watching that), and is low on the glycemic index.